vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    deploy the various reasonings of the philosophies and scriptures."

-   According to Adisesa there is no agent because there is nothing in reality for him to act upon.
-Abhinava and Adisesa agree that the Lord is not affected by the troubles of the world, it is the deluded who are peaceful, happy or sad according to their state of mind.2 The Self seems to act due to the activity of the mind etc., just as the sun reflected in running water seems to move.
-Again, although the Self is omnipresent, it is man fest in the intellect just as Rahu becomes visible when he devours the moon during an eclipse.3 Thus Adisesa's system tends towards a monism of the Advaita Vedānta type and develops the Samkhya theme of Purusa's passivity with respect to Prak!.i, here identified with Maya.
+   According to Ādisesa there is no agent because there is nothing in reality for him to act upon.
+Abhinava and Ādisesa agree that the Lord is not affected by the troubles of the world, it is the deluded who are peaceful, happy or sad according to their state of mind.2 The Self seems to act due to the activity of the mind etc., just as the sun reflected in running water seems to move.
+Again, although the Self is omnipresent, it is man fest in the intellect just as Rahu becomes visible when he devours the moon during an eclipse.3 Thus Ādisesa's system tends towards a monism of the Advaita Vedānta type and develops the Sāṁkhya theme of Purusa's passivity with respect to Prak!.i, here identified with Maya.
 The embodied soul does rotting, it is Maya that acts.
 The Self seems to be an agent and enjoyer only because of its association with the body.

-   Now, even though Vāmanadatta agrees with Adisesa that there is only one reality and that it is pure consciousness which he praises devoutly as Visnu, he sets off on a different tack to present and establish his monism.
+   Now, even though Vāmanadatta agrees with Ādisesa that there is only one reality and that it is pure consciousness which he praises devoutly as Visnu, he sets off on a different tack to present and establish his monism.
 Like all monists, Vāmanadatta stresses in various ways the indeterminate nature of the one reality it is not exclusively one or other of possible prototypical categories that characterize things such as subject and object, inner and outer

 1. द्रष्टा श्रोता घ्राता देहेन्द्रियवर्जितोऽप्यकर्तापि ।